WayneFerdon/UserJs/HentaiVerse/hvAutoAttack/README_en.md

         6. `Recycled Boss Rush`、`Bottomless Dungeon`、`New Game +`、`Achievement Grind`、`Time Trial Mode`、`Hardcore Mode`：6 (Post Game Content)
         7. `Fluttershy`、`Gummy`、`Rainbow Dash`、`Twilight Sparkle`、`Rarity`、`Applejack`、`Pinkie Pie`、`Angel Bunny`、`Spike`：7 (Ponies)
         8. others: 0 (not boss)
 13. `targetGroup`: amount of target in group by certain mode (including dead targets), and change the `grouped targets` of current formula (see 11.3.1).1).
-For each calculation of each formula, `grouped targets` is dafault as a empty `undefined` group.
+For each calculation of each formula, `grouped targets` is dafault as a empty `null` group.
 Available group modes：
     1. `a`: Select all targets. `targetGroup_a`
     2. `s`: Split by given amount from the top down‌, and select the group contains current target.  `targetGroup_s_2` means 2 targets as a group.
     3. `r`: A ranged group using the current target as a central starting point